 - (archive footage)

-- A cast member appears in some footage from an unidentified production, usually newsreel, behind-the-scenes, or home movies.
+- A cast member appears in some footage from a usually unidentified production, usually newsreel, behind-the-scenes, or home movies.
 This is helpful to explain the appearance of a person in a documentary released after their death.
-If the footage is from an identified production, then it should instead be described by a "featured in" movie link, and no cast/crew entry should be created for the new title.
-(See our special guide for rules.)
+See our special guide for rules.)